joshbegley/nyt-latest/README.md

 `What does it mean to be a work futurist?
 In this episode, we’ll explore how organizations can foster strong and innovative working connections among their employees.`\
 https://nytimes.com/paidpost/accenture/built-for-change/reimagining-the-future-of-work.html?searchResultPosition=4

 **N.B.A.
-Fines Phoenix Suns’ Owner $10 Million for Misconduct**\
+Fines and Suspends Phoenix Suns Owner for Misconduct**\
 `An investigation found that the owner, Robert Sarver, had used racial slurs and treated female employees inequitably.
-Sarver also is suspended for one year.`\
+The N.B.A. fined Sarver $10 million.`\
 https://nytimes.com/2022/09/13/sports/basketball/phoenix-suns-robert-sarver-suspended.html?searchResultPosition=5

 **The crown and climate**\